Dental Fillings: Do I Need To Replace My Metal Fillings?

 The Comprehensive Approach to Replace Metal Fillings

 Normal wear and tear and aging will mean that at some point you need to replace metal fillings.
-At Burke Centre Dental Arts, Dr. McMillan encourages his patients to take a preventative approach to their oral health.
+At Burke Centre Dental Arts, we encourage our patients to take a preventative approach to their oral health.

 A proactive, comprehensive dentistry approach will prove more cost-effective over time as problems are identified early before costly dental work is required.
 At your regular hygiene visit, your dentist will examine your fillings to identify any weaknesses or wear.